Martin Edward Pugh (aka Martha) died of a brain tumour…

 “No. It’s just one aspect of me.
 None of these things define us.
 I define myself as a human being.”

-I tell Penny how I suggested to my sister (Julia Who?) that she change her Twitter profile from ‘fag hag’ to ‘LGBT advocate’.
+I tell Penny how I suggested to friend that she change her Twitter profile from ‘fag hag’ to ‘LGBT advocate’.

 “Oh, GOD!” she splutters, declaring this act a prime example of a political correctness she has no time for.
 Penny insists that we’re all tethered to the values of the generation we grow up with.
 She turns her assessment on me and makes an accurate observation based on my age and attitude.